Welcome to today's edition of the Rush 24-7 podcast.

 Where's my new kitchen?

-Obama's gonna say, here is your house.
+Obama's going to say, here is your house.

 I have made it possible for you to stay in and afford your house.